auqone/flanaganCR/docs/AUTOMATION_GUIDE.md

-# Sellery Automation Guide
+# App Automation Guide

 ## Overview

-This guide covers setting up comprehensive automation for your Sellery dropshipping store to minimize manual work and maximize efficiency.
+This guide covers setting up comprehensive automation for your App dropshipping store to minimize manual work and maximize efficiency.

 ## 🎯 Automation Goals